 Our schools have been built on the generosity and sacrifice made by parents of many generations.
 Our Catholic school community is one of which we can be proud.
 With the effort and contribution of all, much can be accomplished.

 A non-refundable enrolment fee of $100 is to be paid when applying for enrolment at St Joseph’s.
 The enrolment fee covers all administrative work involved in processing the application.
-The enrolment fee will be deducted from the Term 1 tuition fees the following year.

 Special Fee Reductions